oz/aguaxaca/README.md

 "amér" or even "ame": ignoring case, and accentuated characters, but we could need more than the basic Sqlite at that point.
 See below:

-- [ ] Check Sqlite's "FTS" module, and create/update triggers.
+- [x] Check Sqlite's "FTS" module, and create/update triggers.
 - [ ] Backup with litestream.

 ## Web

-1. Use a small router (e.g. Chi?) to serve the data as JSON, or plain HTML, with some HTMX JS sprinkled on top, or both...
+1. [x] Use a small router (e.g. Chi?) to serve the data as JSON, or plain HTML, with some HTMX JS sprinkled on top, or both...
-2. Build a *light* front-end anyway, mobile first.
+2. [/] Build a *light* front-end anyway, mobile first.
-3. Cache all the things.
+3. [ ] Cache all the things.
-4. Track stuff with a prometheus endpoint, for fun.
+4. [ ]Track stuff with a prometheus endpoint, for fun.

 Some ideas for the routes.